lalaithion/MonadPaper/monads.md

 ## Either Monad

-Another common monad that is not worth writing in python but invaluable in some other languages, and is in fact a more general form of the Result Monad, is the Either Monad.
+Another common Monad that is not worth writing in python but invaluable in some other languages, and is in fact a more general form of the Result Monad, is the Either Monad.
 An Either Monad is really useful in strictly typed languages, because it can be returned from a function that can return two possible types.

 I'm not going to implement this in python, because this is mostly useless for a python program, but it's essentially identical to the Result Monad implementation.
 Try it out!